akshaychauhan-ac/front-end/css/README.md

 		  A Flexible Layout must have a parent element with the display property set to flex.
 		  Direct child elements(s) of the flexible container automatically becomes flexible items.

+	13) display -
+		  none - hides the element completely.
+		  block - Displays an element as a block element (like <p>). inline - Displays an element as an inline element (like <span>).
+Any height and width properties will have no effect. inline-block - Displays an element as an inline-level block container.
+		  				 The element itself is formatted as an inline element, but you can apply height and width values.

 # Reference